Skip to main content

 cifuzz create cpp -o <path to fuzz test>

-Create your Fuzz Tests close to the code being tested, just as you would for a unit test.
+Create your fuzz tests close to the code you want to test, just as you would for a unit test.

-Depending on your build system, the following steps are needed to successfully integrate the Fuzz Test into your project.
+Depending on your build system, you need to follow the next steps to successfully integrate the fuzz test into your project.

 CMake